 Adderall is a medicine that doctors prescribe to treat ADHD, which makes it hard for people to focus, and narcolepsy, which makes people fall asleep when they don’t want to.

 It’s composed of two main ingredients, amphetamine and dextroamphetamine, that wake up the brain by increasing the availability of dopamine and norepinephrine.
-Under medical supervision, Adderall can help people suffering from ADHD and narcolepsy improve their concentration, focus, and better control their behavior.
+Under medical supervision, this medication can help people suffering from ADHD and narcolepsy improve their concentration, focus, and better control their behavior.

 What Is Depression?